-Federal funds awarded under this solicitation may not cover more than 80 percent of the total costs of the project.
-An applicant must identify the source of the 20 percent non-federal portion of the total project costs and how it will use match funds.
+Federal funds awarded under this solicitation may not cover more than 75% of the total costs of the project.
+An applicant must identify the source of the 25% non-federal portion4 of the total project costs and how it will use match funds.
 If a successful applicant's proposed match exceeds the required match amount, and OJP approves the budget, the total match amount incorporated into the approved budget becomes mandatory and subject to audit. ("Match" funds may be used only for purposes that would be allowable for the federal funds.)
 Recipients may satisfy this match requirement with either cash or in-kind services.
-See the DOJ Grants Financial Guide at https://ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.3b.htm for examples of "inkind" services.
+See the DOJ Grants Financial Guide at https://ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.3b.htm for examples of "in-kind" services.
 The formula for calculating the match is:

-Federal Award Amount = Adjusted (Total) Project Costs

-Federal Share Percentage
+Federal Award Amount = Adjusted (Total) Project Costs Federal Share Percentage